 The history of FBO

 In the 1920s, after the war, many American pilots bought military aircraft at an affordable price.
-They used them for entertaining air shows across the country, creating “flying circuses.
+They used them in air shows across the country, creating “flying circuses”.
 This was one of the most popular forms of entertainment during the roaring twenties.
-Aviation was in its infancy and there were few airfields.
-Pilots flew around with mechanics and landed in the fields.
+Aviation was in its infancy and there were very few airfields.
+Pilots flew accompanied by mechanics and landed in the airfields.
 They had no fixed base.

 The passage of the Air Commerce Act in 1926 regulated civil aviation and set standards in terms of pilot licensing and maintenance for aircraft.
 Pilots and mechanics had to register as a company with a fixed address.
-They then establish themselves on aerodromes to operate their aircraft.
+They then had to work at aerodromes to operate their aircraft.
 This is how the term “Fixed-Based Operators” came into being.

 FBOs will continue to develop all over the world at airfields and airports.
 Today, most business aviation FBOs do not operate their own aircraft but offer services to private jet airlines and their passengers.